Marshall Watson, Ph.D., Chairperson

 A maximum of three engineering courses may be repeated.

 The department requires students in their junior year to conduct a degree audit.
 Following this audit, they must meet with their academic advisors to discuss all courses remaining for completion of their degree.
-Students must select “operations” or “reservoir” concentration upon registration for fall (first semester senior) courses.
-The student will be expected to enroll only in courses within their designated concentration.
-To graduate, the student must complete the required concentration courses.
+To graduate, students must complete a total of four senior electives in conjunction with their other required senior-level courses.

-Per the Academic Advising and Support section of this catalog, students should “notify their advisor immediately when receiving a course grade of D or F,” before dropping a course, or when withdrawing from the university in order to gain a full understanding of the implications and develop a plan for the future.
+Per the Academic Advising and Support section of this catalog, students should “notify their advisor immediately when receiving a course grade of D or F,” before dropping a course, or when withdrawing from the university in order to gain a full understanding of the implications of such an action and develop a plan for the future.

 Minors.
 Currently, petroleum engineering does not offer a minor.
-In conjunction with the Petroleum Engineering BS. degree, students may declare a minor (18 hours in a subject) in a field of their choice.
-Any required or elective courses in petroleum engineering may be applied toward the minor with the approval of the minor department (and department advisor).
+In conjunction with the Petroleum Engineering BS degree, students may declare a minor (18 hours in a subject) in a different field of their choice.
 While declaration of a minor is not required, it is strongly recommended.
+All minors must be approved by both the minor department and petroleum department advisors.
 Suggested minors are, but not limited to, mechanical engineering, geosciences, and mathematics.
 These minors can be earned with some additional hours.

 For information on graduate programs offered by the Department of Petroleum Engineering, visit the Graduate Programs section of the catalog.